Is Insurance Churn Really The Issue We Think It is?

 I would contend that “insurance churn” is not generally an adviser issue at all.

-The reality is the majority of advisers have an enormous issue in servicing and satisfying clients to begin with, and there is an inevitable loss of clients anyway.
+There will always be exceptions of course, but the reality is the majority of advisers have an enormous issue in servicing and satisfying clients to begin with and there is an inevitable loss of clients regardless of what the advisers do.
 There IS natural attrition.
 Beyond that, there is the professional requirement to re-consider past advice and recommendations and update the advice in light of changing client and market circumstances.
 To top it off, clients are consistently being marketed to by a huge number of alternative providers and advisers with the very real risk of being seduced away by something which may or may not actually be better than what they are doing currently.
 Clients are constantly being seduced by competitor products and offers and perpetually being promised cheaper premiums or better benefits by slick marketing coming at them dozens of times per day in multiple mediums.

 Even “satisfied” consumers with good products are being continually disturbed and triggered to consider switching.